15 Top Trails For Hiking In Los Angeles

 1. Ernest E. Debs Hike

 Ernest E. Debs Regional Park is the fourth largest park in the city of Los Angeles, and truly a hidden gem just north of downtown Los Angeles!
 Set on 300 acres, this park has a wide variety of terrain to explore with the kids.
-All of the trails are well maintained which makes it the perfect place to hike with kids!
+All of the trails are well maintained which makes it one of the most perfect hiking trails in Los Angeles!

 Trailhead address: 4235 Monterey Rd, Los Angeles, CA 90032